 Roger and Ken tip-toe into the patient’s room and notice something is not right.
 Lightning streaks the sky and the lights in the asylum die.

-The men take their flashlights from their belt.
+The men take their flashlights from their belts.
 Light fills the dreary room, revealing not a body on the floor, but the skin of one.
 Roger and Ken turn to face the door.
 Their eyes widen as they meet a female patient blocking their only way out.

 “TACKLE HER!” says Andrew.